 The three-day event also includes a Children’s Fest, which was introduced in 2017.
 The Hindu Young World-Goodbooks Awards are also given away during the festival.
 Past winners include Ritu Khoda, Vanita Pai, Priya Kuriyan, Sujatha Padmanabhan, Vishaka Chanchani, Prabha Mallya and Venita Coelho, Devika Cariapa, Nandhika Nambi, Chetan Sharma and Chatura Rao.

 In 2016, The Hindu Lit for Life introduced the Annual Lecture Series.
 The series is intended to engage and explore important issues of the day with thought-provoking lectures that will inspire and expand the minds of the audiences.
 The first lecture was delivered by eminent historian and writer Ramachandra Guha on the topic India @ 70: A historian's report card.
 In 2017, Justice AP Shah spoke on the connections between Literature and Law.
+In 2018, the concept was expanded to include a dialogue between politician and author Dr Shashi Tharoor and former Governor of West Bengal Gopalkrishna Gandhi.
+Their discussion was titled India: Issues and Opportunities and touched upon issues like the forthcoming elections, the contentious Ram Janmabhoomi, crisis in higher education among others.

 January 2018 saw The Hindu Lit for Life host the first Tamil literary festival in association with The Hindu Tamil.
 Eminent writers like Prapanchan, Pattukottai Prabhakar, Imayam, Azhagiya Periyavan, Kalanthai Peer Mohammed, Vennila spoke at the event.
 The Hindu Lit for Life Tamil will include presentations, screenings and conversations that will evoke pride in the Tamil language and literature.